Passport Program for First-Year Students

 The CAS Passport Program has been designed to introduce students enrolled in the College’s academic programs to this educational ideal through a series of required co-curricular activities.
 In this way, the Passport Program links a University of Scranton education with its roots in the liberal arts tradition, with the core values of our community, and with our students’ lives beyond the classroom.

-The required Passport Program activities for all first-year students enrolled in the College of Arts and Sciences in 2013-14 are the following:
+The required Passport Program activities for all first-year students enrolled in the College of Arts and Sciences are the following:

 - Dean’s Address.
 During move-in weekend, all first-year students will attend an address by the College Dean, dealing with the University’s mission and identity, academic expectations, the Passport Program.